zhouzypaul/m1-setup/README.md

 # m1-setup
-Here are some of the fixes that helped in install popular ML/RL libraries on apple silicon.
+Here are some of the fixes that helped me install popular ML/RL libraries on apple silicon.
+I'm sharing it here in hopes that it's useful for others as well.

 ## tensorflow: